fasten-project/canonical-call-graph-generator/fcan/README.md

 ---------

-* **Find dependencies:** To find dependencies we parse the .dep and .udeb files with the pydpkg library.
+* **Find dependencies:** To find dependencies we parse the .dep and .udeb files with the dpkg tool.
 We can also get the dependencies from the user-specified custom deps file.
 * **Find the product for each node:** We use the ```dpkg``` tool with the switch ```-S``` and the path of each node to detect in which product